BEYOND THE BOSPORUS: Another head rolls

-There comes a point where the parlour games over whether Turkey’s Erdogan regime will or will not stay the course with “orthodox” economics must end.
+There comes a point when the salon talk and parlour games over whether Turkey’s Erdogan regime will or will not stay the course with “orthodox” economics must end.
 By now, you may or may not have caught up with the overnight news that Turkish President Recep Tayyip Erdogan has fired his central bank governor.
 I say to you, click here if you want his name.
 And click here if you are interested in the name of his successor.
 The only name that matters in this third firing of a central bank chief by the mercurial authoritarian within two years—announced late on March 19 in the Official Gazette—is that of Erdogan.
 Moreover, the key question you should be asking in the wake of this latest about-turn is not “What does this now mean for Turkey’s monetary policy?” but “What is Erdogan’s state of mind?”

 Back on November 7, the day after Erdogan sacked the previous central bank governor (click here if you want his name), we put out a story in an effort to explain to those who follow too much “orthodox” reporting on these matters what is actually going on in Turkey.
 Believe me, it might have appeared so, but this was not purely a story for fun (we have too much respect for the constraints on people’s time to simply toy with such events).
 We set out to remind readers how things work in a banana republic, and in this case a banana republic with the biggest economy in the Middle East and 83mn souls to provide for.